Out of Sight: Release

-Out of Sight was released on June 26, 1998, in 2,106 theaters and grossed USD 12 million on its opening weekend.
+Out of Sight was released on June 26, 1998, in 2,106 theaters and grossed USD 12 million on its opening weekend, ranking in fourth place behind Dr. Dolittle, Mulan and The X-Files.
 It went on to gross $37.5 million domestically and $40.2 million in the rest of the world for a worldwide total of $77.7 million.

 Critical reception

-Out of Sight received critical acclaim.
+Out of Sight received universal acclaim.
 On Rotten Tomatoes, the film has a 94% approval rating, based on 103 reviews, with an average rating of 7.90/10.
 The site's critical consensus reads: "Steven Soderbergh's intelligently crafted adaptation of the Elmore Leonard novel is witty, sexy, surprisingly entertaining, and a star-making turn for George Clooney."
 On Metacritic, the film has a score of 84 out of 100, based on 30 reviews, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Film critic Roger Ebert gave the film three and a half out of four stars and praised Clooney's performance, stating: "Clooney has never been better.
 A lot of actors who are handsome when young need to put on some miles before the full flavor emerges ...
 Here Clooney at last looks like a big screen star; the good-looking leading man from television is over with."
 Janet Maslin of The New York Times praised Lopez's performance, writing, "Ms. Lopez has her best movie role thus far, and she brings it both seductiveness and grit; if it was hard to imagine a hard-working, pistol-packing bombshell on the page, it couldn't be easier here."
 Andrew Sarris, in his review for The New York Observer, wrote, "For once in a mainstream production, the narrative machinery works on all cylinders without any wasted motion or fatuous rhetoric.
 They don't make movies like this anymore, in this overcalculated and overtested era."
 In his review for the Los Angeles Times, Kenneth Turan wrote, "As always with the best of Leonard, it's the journey, not the destination, that counts, and director Soderbergh has let it unfold with dry wit and great skill.
 Making adroit use of complex flashbacks, freeze frames and other stylistic flourishes, he's managed to put his personal stamp on the film while staying faithful to the irreplaceable spirit of the original."